RonnyReporter/arch-linux-nanopi-neo2-arm64-images/README.md

-# Arch Linux for NanoPi NEO2 board
+# Arch Linux for NanoPi NEO2
 The images are made using the great work by @mbouron found [here](https://github.com/mbouron/archlinuxarm-nanopi-neo2).
 This is for those who don't or can't download and install crosstool-ng or other dependencies.